Get

 chow chow on a retro vintage background

-Luckily, there are many dog breeds that don’t require much exercise and prefer to relax all day.
-These breeds come in all shapes and sizes, so there is a lazy dog for just about everyone out there!
+Luckily, there are many dog breeds that don’t require high levels of exercise and prefer to relax for much of the day.
+These breeds come in all shapes and sizes, so there is a lower-energy dog for just about everyone out there!
 But keep in mind that even “lazier” dogs still need some exercise to stay healthy—just not marathon workout sessions.

 divider single dog paw oct 2024